CircuitSetup/Remote/FUTABA.md

 ### Wires

 The wires need to lead out of the Futaba's body.
 One way to do this is to dremel off the back cover a bit to make room, as shown in the picture.
-This requires bending the top part of the inner shielding upward to make room for the wires in the corners.
+This requires bending the top part of the inner shielding upward (or breaking it off) to make room for the wires in the corners.

 ![wires](img/wires.jpg)